-- · Approved external advisor to conduct the external Board Effectiveness Review. - · Approved the appointment of Ken Stannard as independent Non-Executive Director. - Established an appropriate succession plan for the CEO role. - Coordinated a face to face awareness and regulatory update session provided by Deloitte to directors and management (including SMCR).
+- · Approved external advisor to conduct the external Board Effectiveness Review. - Approved the appointment of Ken Stannard as Chair of the Castle Trust Bank Board. - Established an appropriate succession plan for the CEO role. - Approved the introduction of the Consumer Duty & Social Responsibility Committee and the appointment of Melba Montague to the role of Chair. - · Reviewed and approved the Terms of Reference of the Committee.